sullo/dangler/README.md

 - `--proxy` or `-p` — Proxy URL (e.g. for Burp/ZAP).
 - `--timeout` or `-t` — Timeout for remote resource checks in milliseconds.
 Default: `5000` (5 seconds).
 - `--cookie` or `-C` — Set cookies for the browser session.
 Accepts a string in the format you'd copy from a browser or proxy, e.g. `foo=bar; baz=qux; Path=/; Domain=example.com; Secure`.
 You can use this flag multiple times.
+- `--header` or `-H` — Set extra HTTP headers for all requests.
+Use multiple times for multiple headers, e.g. `-H "X-Test: foo" -H "User-Agent: custom"`.
 - `--debug` or `-d` — Enable debug output for extra detail.

 ### Example: